AchuM/VanillaBootstrap/README.md

 #### Styling

 First of all, the theme is pretty easy to customize using CSS without overriding stuff.
-Just add your custom styles to custom.css, as the only other purpose of this file is to import the main.min.css file.
+Just add your custom styles to custom.css, as this is the only purpose of the file.

-At the moment, there's a skin included in custom.css which adds the Apple-style linen texture background.
-Just follow the instructions in custom.css if you want to use this skin.
+At the moment, there's a skin included in main.less which adds the Apple-style linen texture background.
+Just follow the instructions in main.less if you want to use this skin.

 #### Embedding

-This theme has a special embed.min.css file, which allows it to be easily embedded.
-Just follow the instructions in custom.css if you want to use the embed.min.css stylesheet.
+This theme has a special embed.less file, which allows it to be easily embedded.
+Just follow the instructions in main.less if you want to use the embed.less stylesheet.

 Compatibility